Declaring your Major or Minor

 - Investigate majors and minors offered at Goucher to see what opportunities are available.

-- Explore the DegreeWorks “what if” function to review a major and see what courses you would need to complete, and what courses you have already taken.
+- Explore the DegreeWorks “what if” function to review a major and see what courses students would need to complete, and what courses they have already taken.

 Benefits of declaring your major or minor

-- Declaring your major will help you stay on track to graduate and ensure that you take all the required courses.
-Once you declare your major, you will be assigned a faculty advisor in that major.
-Together you will work on a plan to complete your degree requirements and learn more about opportunities related to your field of interest such as study abroad and internships.
+- Declaring a major will help students stay on track to graduate and ensure that students take all the required courses.
+Once students declare a major, they will be assigned a faculty advisor in that major.
+Both will work on a plan to complete you’re the degree requirements and learn more about opportunities related to the field of study such as study abroad programs and internships.

-- Some programs require that you declare the major in order to take certain courses.
+- Some programs require that students declare the major in order to take certain courses.

-If you are thinking of declaring an Individualized Interdisciplinary Major, that process requires early and specific planning in order to fulfill all of the degree requirements.
+The Individualized Interdisciplinary Major requires early and specific planning in order to fulfill all of the degree requirements.
 It involves combining three (3) academic areas of interest.
-You will be assigned a faculty advisor for each of the academic disciplines of study.
+Students will be assigned a faculty advisor for each of the academic disciplines of study.
 Please contact the IIM director to begin this process.